HenriqueMVSS/HenriqueMVSS/README.md

 ## I'm Henrique Silva!

-🖥️ I'm Front-End Developer!
+🖥️ I'm Front-End & Back-End Developer!

 🏡 I'm from Brazil and I live in Salvador, Bahia.

-📚 I'm currently improving on React along with the NextJs framework and TypeScript.
+📚 I'm currently improving my knowledge of React along with NextJs framework and TypeScript in Front-End and PHP in Back-End.

-📤 2021 Goals: Portfolio based on my knowledge in order to get a job as a developer.
+📤 2021 Goals: Portfolio based on my knowledge to demonstrate my skills as a Developer.

 💖 Apaixonado por código.